 Assent generally is required for research where minors are involved.
 Minors age 12 and over are considered capable of giving written assent and minors age 7-12 generally are able to give verbal assent.

 Consent for anonymous questionnaires: Certain kinds of survey research use anonymous surveys where the identity of the subjects is not known by the investigator.
-With the permission of the IRB, a researcher can document informed consent from participants by providing them with a cover letter or set of instructions that includes the following information: a) a description of the research project; b) contact information for the investigator should the participant(s) have any questions; c) a statement that the survey is anonymous; and d) a statement that returning the questionnaire indicates informed consent and that participation is voluntary.
+With the permission of the Institutional Review Board (IRB), a researcher can document informed consent from participants by providing them with a cover letter or set of instructions that includes the following information: a) a description of the research project; b) contact information for the investigator should the participant(s) have any questions; c) a statement that the survey is anonymous; and d) a statement that returning the questionnaire indicates informed consent and that participation is voluntary.

 "Respect for persons requires that subjects, to the degree that they are capable, be given the opportunity to choose what shall or shall not happen to them.
 This opportunity is provided when adequate standards for informed consent are satisfied."